BenceKovari/aidev-ball/README.md

 ![Logo](public/logo.png)

 A real-time microphone-controlled bouncing ball game built with React and Web Audio API.
 This project demonstrates advanced audio processing, physics simulation, and interactive web development techniques.
+This project was created by using ChatGPT Canvas and Claude Code.

 ## 🎮 Live Demo